kartik-v/bootstrap-fileinput/README.md

     - `files`: the file stack array (or empty object if not available).
     - `extra`: the `uploadExtraData` settings for the plugin (or empty object if not available).
     - `response`: the data sent via ajax response (or empty object if not available).
-    - `reader`: the FileReader instance if available.
+    - `reader`: the FileReader instance if available
 - `previewId`: the identifier of the preview thumbnail container.
 - `index`: the zero-based index of the file in the preview container.